 The mineral claims confer subsurface mineral rights only.
 Approximately 40% of the surface rights for the property are held privately by a number of owners, resident both in the area and outside the region.
-Royal Nickel has purchased or acquired options to purchase approximately 680 ha of private surface rights overlying the Dumont Nickel Project.
+To date, RNC has purchased or acquired options to purchase 100% of the private surface rights required for the development of the Dumont Nickel Project.
 The remainder of the surface rights are public land (Crown land).